splicemachine/spliceengine/README.md

 * `hdp2.3.0,hbase1.1.0`
 * `hdp2.4.2,hbase1.1.0`

-For MapR, you will need to add the following empty file on your filesystem.
+For MapR, you will need to add the following empty file on your filesystem, executable and owned by root:

-/opt/mapr/server/createJTVolume.sh
+`/opt/mapr/server/createJTVolume.sh`

+You will also need to have the following directory on your filesystem, owned by root with 700 permissions:
+`/private/var/mapr/cluster/yarn/rm/system`

 #Running testing environments